Aliases for RPS27 Gene

 GeneCards Summary for RPS27 Gene

 RPS27 (Ribosomal Protein S27) is a Protein Coding gene.
-Among its related pathways are Disease and Cell Cycle, Mitotic.
-GO annotations related to this gene include structural constituent of ribosome.
+Diseases associated with RPS27 include irregular astigmatism and squamous cell carcinoma, head and neck.
+Among its related pathways are Signaling by GPCR and Infectious disease.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
 An important paralog of this gene is RPS27L.